Yelar/vf/README.md

 - 🎥 **Custom Backgrounds**: Upload your own videos or use presets
 - ⚡ **Real-time Preview**: See your video before generating
 - 📦 **High Quality Output**: 1080x1920 resolution at 60fps
+- 🏗️ **Video Library**: Save and manage your created videos
+- 📊 **User Authentication**: Secure login and personal video collections
+- 💾 **Cloud Storage**: Videos stored securely with UploadThing integration
+- 🔍 **Search & Filter**: Find your videos quickly by title or description

 ## 🚀 Setup